Open-Source AI Agents — The Bazaar Ships Again

 Guerrilla alignment in practice

-Here's the piece most people miss about the open-source AI agent ecosystem: it's not just building tools.
+The open-source AI agent ecosystem isn't just building tools.
 It's shaping the corpus.

 I wrote about this dynamic in Guerrilla Alignment — the practice of shaping AI behavior through corpus influence rather than parameter tuning.
 You can't adjust the weights directly, but you can influence what the weights are trained on.
 Every public repo structured in a way that agents can parse and follow is a signal in the training corpus.
 Every discussion about agent ethics conducted in public is a data point that future models will compress into their understanding of how agents should operate.